DeAundreN/Scoping-Activities-and-Assessments/README.md

 <h1>Scoping Activities and Assignments</a> <a </a></h1>
-<h1>PCI DSS - Data Flow Diagram</h1>
+<h1>PCI DSS - Data Flow Narrative & Data Flow Diagram</h1>

 <h2>Description</h2>
-PCI Data Flow Narrative using Draw.io
+PCI Data Flow Narrative

 This project provides a visual representation of a PCI-compliant payment flow within a call center environment.